 Winter Equine Care Tips

 Horses need extra attention during the cold and wet winter months.
 By following these helpful tips you can help keep your horse healthy all winter – and all year round.
-Contact your veterinarian for additional winter horse care tips.

 Shelter

 Horses need protection from the winter snow, wind, and rain.
 Provide shelter in the form of a barn or run shed.
 Shelter floors should be raised so that horses have a dry spot to stand.
-A wind or waterproof blanket is a good idea for horses who live outside full-time.
-Blankets need to be removed every few days and cleaned to limit fungus growth; it's a good idea to have two blankets so you can rotate them.

 Water